Barbara Meek: Television roles

-Meek's other television roles included Adrian Hall's adaptations of Robert Penn Warren's Brother to Dragons, Edith Wharton's The House of Mirth, and Harriet Beecher Stowe's Life Among the Lowly, all broadcast on PBS; Melba, starring Melba Moore, on CBS; and Big Brother Jake, starring Jake Steinfeld, on The Family Channel.
+Meek played housekeeper Ellen Canby on Archie Bunker’s Place for four seasons, ending in 1983.
+Her other television roles included Adrian Hall's adaptations of Robert Penn Warren's Brother to Dragons, Edith Wharton's The House of Mirth, and Harriet Beecher Stowe's Life Among the Lowly, all broadcast on PBS; Melba, starring Melba Moore, on CBS; and Big Brother Jake, starring Jake Steinfeld, on The Family Channel.
 Meek was also featured in the Emmy Award-winning television movie See How She Runs with Joanne Woodward, and the television movie Jimmy B. and Andre, starring Susan Clark and Alex Karras.

 Meek made guest appearances as Veronica Everestt on As the World Turns in both 1992 and 1997, Samantha Monroe on General Hospital in 1994 and 1999, and Verne Garrison on Guiding Light in both 1993 and 1999.

 Honors

 Ms. Meek received an Honorary Doctor of Arts Degree from the University of Rhode Island, and the 2004 Pell Award for Excellence in the Arts.
-She also received the Foundation for Repertory Theatre Award, the Wayne State University Arts Achievement Award in Theatre, and the Norton Prize for Sustained Excellence.
+She also received the Foundation for Repertory Theatre Award, the Wayne State University Arts Achievement Award in Theatre, and the Elliot Norton Prize in 2002, the latter in recognition of her sustained excellence.

 In 2006, she was awarded the Edward Bannister and Christiana Bannister History Makers Award from the Rhode Island Black Heritage Society.

 Personal life and death

-Meek died on October 3, 2015, of a heart attack.
+Meek was married to, and divorced from, Jonathan Gallimore.
+She also married Martin Molson, whom she met when she was a graduate theater student, in February 1968.
+(A published source quotes Meek: "In 1967, after I'd married Martin ...")
+They separated but remained married until his death on May 28, 1980.
+They have a daughter, Leslie Matuko Molson.
+Meek died on October 3, 2015, of a heart attack at her home in Providence, Rhode Island, aged 81..